 - 5 seasons of winter backcountry experience involving leadership and decision making in avalanche terrain

-- Recent (within 4 years) attendance on or observation of an AIARE 1, 2, and Avalanche Rescue course
+- Recent (2017-18 season or after) attendance on or observation of an AIARE 1, 2, and Avalanche Rescue course

 - PRO 1 certificate from an A3 Pro Course Provider